robingenuer/mypackageR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mypackageR MODIF is to …
+The goal of mypackageR MODIF2 is to …

 ## Installation